ansible/tower-cli/docs/WORKFLOWS.md

 ```

-Note that the root node definition starts with "failure_nodes", instead
+Note that the root node data starts with "failure_nodes", instead
 of the name of the job template.
 This will not impact functionality, and
 manually changing the order will not impact functionality either.

-Although this format is more harder to read, it does the same thing
+Although this format is harder to read, it does the same thing
 as the previous schema.
 The ability to both echo and create schemas can
 be used to copy the contents of one workflow to another.